9812254

 The World Bank publishes aggregate and individual governance indicators for numerous countries and territories.

-The World Justice Project Rule of Law Index® measures how the rule of law is experienced and perceived by the general public in 126 countries and jurisdictions worldwide based on more than 120,000 household and 3,800 expert surveys.
-The Index measures countries’ rule of law performance across eight factors: Constraints on Government Powers, Absence of Corruption, Open Government, Fundamental Rights, Order and Security, Regulatory Enforcement, Civil Justice, and Criminal Justice.
+The World Justice Project Rule of Law Index® measures how the rule of law is experienced and perceived by the general public in numerous countries and jurisdictions worldwide based on household and expert surveys.

 © GIACC